saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 A second golden rule in investing is to always test the portfolio strategy on historical data.
 And, once you are trading the strategy, to constantly monitor its performance.
 For this reason, Datacamp is one of the best ways to learn portfolio analysis: I will teach you the theory in the videos and provide you the R instructions to do the portfolio analysis in practice.
 ***
 The course proceeds in four chapters.
 In Chapter 1 I will introduce the basic variables in portfolio analysis, namely the portfolio weights and the portfolio returns.
 The portfolio weights tell you the percentage of total value invested in each of the assets.
 The portfolio returns measure the relative increase in portfolio value over the period.
-I will show you how the portfolio weights and returns are connected, and how to automate the calculation.
+I will show you how the portfolio weights and returns are connected, and how to do the calculation.
-In Chapter 2 you will learn how to evaluate the portfolio performance.
-You will see that portfolio performance can be analyzed in different ways, depending on the type of risk and reward measure you wish to use.
+In Chapter 2 you will learn how to use measures of reward and risk to evaluate the portfolio performance.
+We will be using average returns, volatility, Sharpe ratio and even downside risk measures, such as the portfolio value-at-risk and expected shortfall.
-Chapter 3 is about the sources of portfolio performance.
-I will show you how the individual risk and rewards of the different investments in the portfolio interact with each other to determine the aggregate portfolio reward and risk.
+Chapter 3 is about the drivers of portfolio performance.
+I will show you how the individual risk and rewards of the different investments in the portfolio interact with each other to determine the total portfolio return and risk.
-In Chapter 4, I’ll show you how optimize the portfolio weights in such a way that the obtained portfolio cannot be beaten by any other portfolio in terms of offering a higher expected return for the same of lower level of risk.
+Finally, in Chapter 4, I’ll show you how to optimize the portfolio weights in such a way that the obtained portfolio cannot be beaten by any other portfolio in terms of offering a higher expected return for the same or lower level of risk.

 ***
 All together, these four chapters teach you to analyze portfolio returns in R, which is a crucial skill to make investment profits without taking excessive risks.

-# Video 2: The portfolio weights (word count: 411)
+# Video 2: The portfolio weights

 In the previous example, I intentionally chose two companies selling a similar product.
 Still, the analysis showed that the value of the stocks can diverge over time.

 So how to decide between those two companies?
 Flip a coin?

 No!
 In most cases, the rational decision is not to invest in either one or the other, but to reduce our risk by holding a portfolio that is invested in both of them.
+This is called diversifying your risks.

 ***
-Thus a crucial element in analyzing portfolios is to investigate how the investments are spread across the different assets.
-This is done by computing the portfolio weight of each asset, defined as the value in that asset, relatively to the total investment value.
+So how good is your portfolio diversification?
+To answer this question you need to investigate how the portfolio investments are spread across the different assets.
+This is done by computing the portfolio weight of each asset.
+This means that we compute the ratio between the value of one investment in the portfolio, relatively to the total value of all investments in the portfolio.

 ***
-Suppose, for example, that there are N different investments, each with a value of Vi.
-The weights of each investment is given by its investment value, divided by the total investment value.
+Suppose, for example, that there are N different investments, each with their own value Vi.
+Then the weight of investment i equals Vi divided by the sum of the value of all the investments in the portfolio.

 ***
 The corresponding R code is simple.
-Let values be the vector holding the values invested in the different assets.
-Then the corresponding weight vector is simply that vector, divided by its sum.
+Suppose that values is the vector holding the values invested in the different assets.
+Then the corresponding weight vector is simply that vector of values, divided by its sum.
 Of course this vector sums to unity.

 ***